Narconon: Niacin

 According to Narconon, vitamin and mineral supplements are needed to address nutritional deficiencies and offset nutrient loss due to sweating.
 Other key elements in the program are the use of niacin, which Hubbard believed to increase free fatty acid mobilization, and the inclusion of polyunsaturated fats that he thought to increase the excretion rate of some toxin compounds.
 Together with a proper amount of sleep, this regime is thought by Narconon to mobilize and eliminate long-term stored toxins.

 Narconon's "drug bomb" includes a niacin dose of 4000 mg/day.
 The risk to patients of taking high-dose niacin is one reason why medical experts assessing the Narconon program have found that it is a danger to patients; the program has been banned in a number of jurisdictions including Quebec and France as a result.

 Because Narconon doctrines dictate that patients undergoing its program exhibit physical symptoms relating to the drugs that are (supposedly) being "sweated out," and because Narconon's staff are not medically qualified or typically qualified in orthodox drug rehabilitation, there is a risk that serious medical symptoms—from niacin overdose or from other causes—may be misinterpreted by Narconon staff as the desirable effects of detoxification:

-Training Routines
+Training routines

-The remainder of the Narconon course uses "Training Routines" or "TRs" originally devised by Hubbard to teach communications skills to Scientologists.
+The remainder of the Narconon course uses Scientology's "Training Routines" or "TRs".
+They were originally devised by Hubbard to teach communications skills to Scientologists.
 In the Narconon variant, these courses claim to be designed to rehabilitate drug abusers.
 These routines sometimes include TR 8, which involves the individual commanding an ashtray to "stand up" and "sit down", and thanking it for doing so, as loudly as they can.
 Former Scientologists say that the purpose of the drill is for the individual to "beam" their "intention" into the ashtray to make it move.